seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 WHERE value = 'gym'
 ;
 ```
 Unfortunately this only returns 3 gyms.
 That is obviously incorrect.
-I would suspect that there are numerous tag value's being entered for gyms.
+I would suspect that one of the reasons is that there are numerous tag value's being entered for gyms.
 I've seen fitness_centre and spa as example of synonyms that were perhaps used.
 This particular aspect of this data seems to be lacking.

 ## Conclusion
 It appears as though most of the data is pretty clean with the exception of a few edge case instances like the zip codes needing cleaning.
 It appears to me as though the amenity values could benefit by more standardization in terms of the categories.
 When you look at the list of amenities you can find that categories differ for similar items, as in the case of the gyms above.
 As another example, 'Kindergarten' is listed as an amenity, while 'school' is also listed as an amenity.
-I would recommend changing school to something more specific as an example.
+I would recommend changing 'school' to something more specific like 'elementary_school' as an example.